Spain–United Arab Emirates relations

 Spain–United Arab Emirates relations are the bilateral and diplomatic relations between these two countries.
 Spain has an embassy in Abu Dhabi and an Economic and Commercial Office in Dubai.
 The UAE has an embassy in Madrid and a consulate general in Barcelona.

 Bilateral relations

 Bilateral relations have known, since May 2008, a considerable revitalization following the visit of the State of the King of Spain, having since found a line of constant continuity through frequent exchanges of high-level visits, particularly the official visit of the Princes of Asturias to Abu Dhabi in January 2010 or the first of a Spanish Government President in February / March 2011.

-Spanish strategic interests have been increasing over the past few years, both politically and economically, with the growth in the number of Spanish companies in the country having been exponential.